COVID-19 and Ontario housing co-ops

 During the first declared emergency, the Province introduced temporary changes to the Co-operative Corporations Act.
 (See S 188, 189, 190 and the accompanying schedule for details.)
-The changes that allow electronic members meetings are now extended until December 31, 2021 (previously May 31).
+The changes that allow electronic members meetings are now extended until September 30, 2022 (previously December 31,2021).

 For more detailed advice on holding co-op meetings during the pandemic check out our webpage Meeting resources during COVID-19.
 On this page there is a detailed guide to alternative member meetings to help your co-op plan.
 Your co-op will need to consider what type of meeting will work best given the situation in your co-op, the rules around meetings and the need to keep your members safe during the pandemic.